henrypoydar/couchrest-rails/README.md

 * Setup and teardown helpers for spec'ing and testing
 * A paper-thin wrapper around CouchRest::ExtendedDocument

-This plugin currently assumes your application only uses one CouchDB database.
-It does not interfere with the traditional relational database backend, so you can use that as a datastore alongside CouchDB if you want.
+This plugin does not interfere with the traditional relational database backend, so you can use that as a datastore alongside CouchDB if you want.
 (In fact, you'll have to unwire the requirement for a relational database if you don't want to use one.)

 ## Requirements